 - Save the cover page and abstract in doc, docx, or rtf format.

 - Include in your cover page author(s) names, institutional affiliations, email addresses, and whether you are submitting a research article, a review article, a teaching case, a focused commentary, or an industry perspective.

-- Submit your abstract via email to Quan Zhou and Guiseppe Getto at email@example.com.
+- Submit your abstract via email to Kimberly Harper, Samaa Gamie, and Moe Folk at email@example.com

 Upon acceptance of your proposal, you will be invited to submit a full-length manuscript.
 All manuscripts that meet the journal’s standards and requirements will be, without exception, submitted to double-blind peer review.